Cops: Shooting investigation underway

 “That SUV was found by Sarasota Police officers near 21st Street and Palmadelia Avenue with the victim inside,” it said.
 “Officers called for emergency rescue immediately.
 The victim was taken to Sarasota Memorial Hospital with life-threatening injuries.”

+He was later pronounced dead at a hospital.
+His name was not initially released.

+"Sarasota Police detectives do not believe this is a random act of violence," the department said.
+"The search for the suspect remains underway."

-The department said they are looking for a suspect but does not yet have a description of the suspect.
+But the department acknowledge they did not yet have a description of the suspect.

 Post a comment as